DFHack/dfhack/docs/plugins/automelt.rst

 Tags:

+:index:`Quickly designate items to be melted.
-Quickly designate items to be melted.
-When `enabled <enable>`, this plugin adds an option to the :kbd:`q` menu for stockpiles.
+<automelt; Quickly designate items to be melted.>` When `enabled <enable>`, this
+plugin adds an option to the :kbd:`q` menu for stockpiles.
 When the ``automelt`` option is selected for the stockpile, any items placed in the stockpile will automatically be designated to be melted.

 Usage::